top of page

 • Mistral scores 56%

-That is far behind the frontier leaders.
+That places it well behind the frontier models.

 Vision remains a capability where only the top models compete.